-Christmas is a time to bring the family together, and board games always prove a winner.
+Board games always prove a winner for bringing the family together.
 A game of Monopoly can take up a whole day.
 UNO can eat up half an hour.
 But there’s nothing like chess when it comes to an intense one-on-one competition.
 It’s especially fun when you’re playing on behalf of Bowser.
 Everyone loves a bad guy, right?

-This special set comes with well-crafted models of all your favorite characters — Kamek!
-Birdo!
-An inanimate gold coin! — all of which fit in a sturdy tin so it’s a sizeable, quality gift to give come Christmas Day.
+This Super Mario Chess Collector’s Edition Tin comes with well-crafted models of all your favorites, like Kamek, Birdo, and, naturally, an inanimate gold coin.
+They all fit in a sturdy tin so it’s a sizeable, quality gift to give someone.

 After a busy night playing Splatoon until 2am, it takes a lot of effort to get up for work or college.